HOW DO I?

 Laboratories should submit the following specimens to the Monterey County Public Health Department:

-- All specimens (positive or negative) from severe or fatal cases of respiratory illness.
+- All specimens (positive or negative) from fatal cases of respiratory illness among individuals <65 years of age.

-- All specimens (positive or negative) from individuals who report contact with swine (inpatient or outpatient) or recent international travel.
+- All specimens (positive or negative) from individuals of any age who report contact with swine (inpatient or outpatient) or recent international travel.

 Educate your patients about everyday prevention actions like washing their hands, covering coughs and sneezes, and staying home when ill.

-- severe influenza (fatal and/or admitted to the ICU) among individuals <65 years of age,
+- fatalities among individuals <18 years of age,

 - suspected novel strains of influenza (inpatient or outpatient),